×

 When we asked people living in Philippines about recreational activities, they mentioned:

 "In the Philippines, residents enjoy a variety of recreational facilities, such as beaches, parks, and sports complexes.
 Beaches are a popular destination for swimming, sunbathing, and other water activities.
 Parks provide a great place for picnics, jogging, and other outdoor activities.
 Sports complexes offer a variety of activities, such as basketball, tennis, and badminton.
-Other recreational facilities include amusement parks, zoos, and museums," wrote one expat living in Philippines.
+Other recreational facilities include amusement parks, zoos, and museums," remarked one expat living in Philippines.

 View More Answers